avinassh/blag/content/posts/zero-disk-architecture.md

 For OLTP databases, this can be still slow.
 That's why databases like [Neon](https://neon.tech/blog/architecture-decisions-in-neon), [TiDB](https://aws.amazon.com/blogs/storage/how-pingcap-transformed-tidb-into-a-serverless-dbaas-using-amazon-s3-and-amazon-ebs) etc. have a Raft cluster setup which receives the writes.
 Then they are written to S3.
 This also saves on cost because instead of many smaller writes, you can make one large write to S3.

 So depending on the trade-offs you want to make, you can write directly to S3 (standard or Express One Zone) or use a write through cache server.
-Diskless Architecture is also very attractive for systems where you don't care about latency.
+Zero disk architecture is also very attractive for systems where you don't care about latency.
 For example, OLAP databases, data warehouse systems.

 Here are some systems which use S3 (or similar) as a primary store: [Snowflake](https://event.cwi.nl/lsde/papers/p215-dageville-snowflake.pdf), [WarpStream](https://www.warpstream.com/blog/zero-disks-is-better-for-kafka), [SlateDB](https://slatedb.io/docs/architecture), [Turbo Puffer](https://turbopuffer.com/architecture), [Clickhouse](https://aws.amazon.com/blogs/storage/clickhouse-cloud-amazon-s3-express-one-zone-making-a-blazing-fast-analytical-database-even-faster/), [Quickwit](https://quickwit.io/docs/main-branch/overview/architecture).